ashwinm-oo7/gpt/src/controllers/SabReportSteps.md

 **sabrep_topleft table=>column wise explaination below:**
 * repcode: repcode of the report
 * section: pageheader section for the top page show the party or coustomer details.
-* ttop   : top left corner start
+* ttop   : not work in details
-* tleft  : page left side start
+* tleft  : nor work in details
-* height : height of the container report
+* height : height of the cell
-* width  : width of the container report
+* width  : width of the cell
-* line_left: Container border line show in the left side
+* line_left: not work in details
-* line_right: Container border line show in the right side
+* line_right: not work in details
-* line_bottom: Container border line show in the bottom side
+* line_bottom: not work in details
-* line_up : Container border line show in the up side
+* line_up : not work in details
-* line_height: Container border height show in the top and bottom side and width for left and right side all four side line effect there size.
+* line_height: not work in details
-* caption: caption show for value label
+* caption: not work in details
-* colname: colname exact same in the mentioned of view sabrep_pageheader_?regcode). its dynamic regcode which report is mentioned.
+* colname: colname exact same in the mentioned of view sabrep_details_?Repcode). its dynamic regcode which report is mentioned.
 ```sql When Does the View Execute?
 (Runtime Flow)
 When user clicks PRINT REPORT: